 Is a Class AB Amp Better than a Class D?

-None of these amps is necessarily better than the other.
-It all depends on what you what to get from your amplifier.
-You might have heard that Class B is a little more efficient than Class A amps.
+Neither of these amps is necessarily better than the other.
+It all depends on what you want to get from your amplifier.
+You might have heard that Class B is slightly more efficient than Class A amps.
 However, it’s full of distortions.
 Class A offers a greater degree of accuracy.
 Class AB is much better than the two combined.
-It provides excellent sound as well as exceptional power efficiency.
+It provides an excellent sound response as well as exceptional power efficiency.